tmobile/magentaA11y/_checklist-native/alert-dialog.md

 - Modal dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks, usually appearing over an existing screen
 - Use native alerts when at all possible vs a custom element, as it will handle expected behavior without additional development effort
-- Options to close the modal for the screen reader user:  An invisible close button announced for the screen reader only, can be in the swipe order after the last menu item.
-Two/three finger swipe.
-A close button.
+- Options to close the modal for the screen reader user:
+  - An invisible close button announced for the screen reader only, which can be in the swipe order after the last menu item
+  - Two/three finger swipe
+  - A close button
 - Drawers usually have a handle or button to be focused by the screen reader to expand and collapse them.
 Tapping outside the modal to close can not be the only option for screen reader users

 ## iOS